-Home remedies such as saline (salt) washes or sprays are helpful for removing mucus and relieving congestion.
-Steam inhalation is also beneficial.
-Patients with sinusitis should drink plenty of fluids to avoid dehydration.
+Home remedies such as nasal saline (salt) washes are helpful for removing mucus and relieving congestion.
+People with sinusitis should drink plenty of fluids to avoid dehydration.
 Water, which helps lubricate the mucous membranes, is the best fluid to drink.

 Medication depends on the type of sinusitis and its cause.
-Non-prescription pain relievers such as acetaminophen and ibuprofen can help mild-to-moderate pain symptoms.
+Nonprescription pain relievers such as acetaminophen and ibuprofen can help mild-to-moderate pain.
 Decongestants may help relieve congestion, but they do not cure sinusitis.
-Antihistamines can dry the mucus and sometimes worsen the condition.
-Cough or cold medication is not recommended for children younger than age 4 years.
+Antihistamines are not generally recommended because they can dry the mucus and worsen the condition; however, they may be used when sinusitis is associated with allergies.
+Cough or cold medication is not recommended for children younger than age 4.

-Because many cases of acute sinusitis resolve within two weeks with non-prescription treatments and home remedies, doctors generally wait at least 7 - 14 days before prescribing an antibiotic.
+Because many cases of acute sinusitis resolve within 2 weeks with nonprescription treatments and home remedies, health care providers generally wait at least 7 days before prescribing an antibiotic.

-For chronic sinusitis, antibiotics and nasal corticosteroids are the main treatments, but this condition is difficult to treat and does not always respond to these drugs.
+For chronic sinusitis, topical nasal corticosteroids, oral steroids, and antibiotics are the main treatments.
 Other drugs may also be prescribed.
-If drugs are ineffective, some patients with chronic sinusitis may need surgery.
+If drugs are ineffective, some people with chronic sinusitis may need surgery.

 Four pairs of sinuses, known as the paranasal air sinuses, connect to the nasal passages (the two airways running through the nose):

-Sinusitis is classified as acute, subacute, or chronic, or recurrent.
-The classification is based on how long symptoms last:
+Sinusitis is classified based on how long symptoms last as:

 Chronic sinusitis refers to long-term swelling and inflammation of the sinuses.
-Chronic sinusitis can result from recurring episodes of acute sinusitis or it can be caused by other health conditions like asthma and allergic rhinitis, immune disorders, or structural abnormalities in the nose like deviated septum or nasal polyps.
+Chronic sinusitis can result from recurring episodes of acute sinusitis, or it can be caused by other health conditions, like:

-Fungi.
-An allergic reaction to fungi is a cause of some cases of chronic rhinosinusitis.
-Aspergillus is the most common fungus associated with sinusitis.
+An allergic reaction to fungi is a cause of some chronic rhinosinusitis cases.
+Various fungi such as species of Aspergillus, Candida, Mucor, Rhizopus, and others can cause fungal sinus disease.
+However, Aspergillus is the most common fungus associated with sinusitis.
 Fungal infections tend to occur in people with sinusitis who also have diabetes, leukemia, AIDS, or other conditions that impair the immune system.
-Fungal infections can also occur in patients with healthy immune systems, but they are far less common.
+Fungal infections can also occur in people with healthy immune systems, but they are far less common.

-Chronic sinusitis and recurrent acute sinusitis are also assocated with disorders that weaken the immune system or produce inflammation in the airways or persistent thickened stagnant mucus.
-These conditions include diabetes, AIDS, cystic fibrosis, Kartagener's syndrome, and Wegener's granulomatosis.
+Chronic sinusitis and recurrent acute sinusitis are also associated with disorders that weaken the immune system or produce airway inflammation or persistent thickened stagnant mucus.
+These conditions include diabetes, AIDS, cystic fibrosis, Kartagener syndrome, and granulomatosis with polyangiitis.

-Structural abnormalities in the nose can cause blockage and thereby increase the risk for chronic sinusitis.
-Some abnormalities include:
+Structural abnormalities in the nose can cause a blockage, thereby increasing the risk for chronic sinusitis.
+These abnormalities include:

 Before the immune system matures, all infants are susceptible to respiratory infections.
-Babies catch a cold about every 1 - 2 months.
-Young children are prone to colds and may have 8 - 12 bouts every year.
-Smaller nasal and sinus passages make children more vulnerable to upper respiratory tract infections than older children and adults.
+Young children (age less than 2 years)are prone to colds and may have 6 to 8 bouts every year; however, 10% to 15% children may have at least 12 bouts every year.
+Smaller nasal passages make children more vulnerable to upper respiratory tract infections than older children and adults.
+True chronic sinusitis in children, however, is rare since the nasal sinuses do not develop fully until later in childhood.
 Ear infections such as otitis media are also associated with sinusitis.
-Nevertheless, true sinusitis is very rare in children under 9 years of age.

-The elderly are at specific risk for sinusitis.
+Older people are at higher risk for sinusitis.
 Their nasal passages tend to dry out with age.
 In addition, the cartilage supporting the nasal passages weakens, causing airflow changes.
 They also have diminished cough and gag reflexes and weakened immune systems and are at greater risk for serious respiratory infections than are young and middle-aged adults.

-People with asthma or allergies are at higher risk for non-infectious inflammation in the sinuses.
-The risk for sinusitis is higher in patients with severe asthma.
-People with a combination of polyps in the nose, asthma, and sensitivity to aspirin (called Samter's, or ASA, triad) are at very high risk for chronic or recurrent acute sinusitis.
+People with asthma or allergies are at increased risk for inflammation in the sinuses.
+People with a combination of polyps in the nose, asthma, and sensitivity to aspirin (called Samter's triad, ASA triad, or aspirin exacerbated respiratory disease) are at very high risk for chronic or recurrent acute sinusitis.

-Some hospitalized patients are at higher risk for sinusitis, particularly those with:
+Some hospitalized people are at higher risk for sinusitis, particularly those with:

 A number of medical conditions put people at risk for chronic sinusitis.
 They include:

-Changes in Atmospheric Pressure.
-People who experience changes in atmospheric pressure, such as while flying, climbing to high altitudes, or swimming, risk sinus blockage and therefore an increased risk of developing sinusitis.
-(Swimming increases the risk for sinusitis for other reasons, as well.)
+People who experience changes in atmospheric pressure, such as while flying, may face an increased risk of developing sinusitis.

 Bacterial sinusitis is nearly always harmless (although uncomfortable and sometimes even very painful).
 If an episode becomes severe, antibiotics generally eliminate further problems.
-In rare cases, however, sinusitis can be very serious.
+In rare cases, however, bacterial sinusitis can cause very serious infections.

-Osteomyelitis.
-Adolescent males with acute frontal sinusitis are at particular risk for severe problems.
-One important complication is infection of the bones (osteomyelitis) of the forehead and other facial bones.
-In such cases, the patient usually experiences headache, fever, and a soft swelling over the bone known as Pott's puffy tumor.
+Osteomyelitis is infection of the bones.
+In rare cases, sinusitis can lead to infection of the forehead and other facial bones.
+In such cases, the person usually experiences headache, fever, and a soft swelling over the bone known as Pott puffy tumor.

-Brain Infection.
 The most dangerous complication of sinusitis, particularly frontal and sphenoid sinusitis, is the spread of infection by anaerobic bacteria to the brain, either through the bones or blood vessels.
 Abscesses, meningitis, and other life-threatening conditions may result.
-In such cases, the patient may experience mild personality changes, headache, altered consciousness, visual problems, and, finally, seizures, coma, and death.
+In such cases, the person may experience mild personality changes, headache, altered consciousness, visual problems, and, finally, seizures, coma, and death.

-Pain, fatigue, and other symptoms of chronic sinusitis can have significant effects on the quality of life.
-This condition can cause emotional distress, impair normal activity, and reduce attendance at work or school.
-According to the American Academy of Allergy, Asthma, and Immunology, the average patient with sinusitis misses about 4 work days a year, and sinusitis is one of the top 10 medical conditions that most adversely affect American employers.
+Pain, fatigue, and other symptoms of chronic sinusitis can have significant effects on quality of life.
+This condition can result in emotional distress, impaired normal activity, and reduced attendance at work or school.
+According to the American Academy of Allergy, Asthma, and Immunology, the average person with sinusitis misses about 4 work days a year, and sinusitis is one of the top 10 medical conditions that most adversely affect employers.

-Sinus symptoms are very common during a cold or the flu, but in most cases they are due to the effects of the infecting virus and resolve when the infection does.
+Sinus symptoms are very common during a cold or the flu.
+In most cases, they are due to the effects of the infecting virus and resolve when the infection does.
 General symptoms of acute sinusitis (both viral and bacterial) include:

-It is important to differentiate between inflamed sinuses associated with cold or flu virus and sinusitis caused by bacteria but it can be difficult to do so.
-In general, with viral sinusitis symptoms usually last 7 - 10 days and then improve.
+It is important to differentiate between inflamed sinuses associated with cold or flu virus and sinusitis caused by bacteria, but it can be difficult to do so.
+In general, with viral sinusitis, symptoms usually last 7 to 10 days and then improve.
 Acute bacterial sinusitis, in contrast to viral sinusitis, usually takes one of the following three paths:

 If symptoms suggest acute bacterial sinusitis, antibiotic treatment is warranted.
-Bacterial sinusitis is not as common as viral sinusitis, but bacteria are responsible for most of the serious cases of sinusitis.
+Bacterial sinusitis is not as common as viral sinusitis, but bacteria are responsible for most serious cases of sinusitis.

-In children, the most common signs and symptoms of bacterial sinusitis are cough, nasal discharge, and fever.
-Bad breath is also a common symptom in young children.
-Headache and facial pain are rare.
+In children, the most common signs and symptoms of acute bacterial sinusitis are daytime cough (which may worsen at night), nasal discharge, and fever.
+Bad breath, fatigue, headache, and decreased appetite are also common symptoms in young children, but they do not necessarily indicate sinusitis.

 With chronic sinusitis:

-Migraine and Other Headaches.
-Many primary headaches, particularly migraine or cluster, may closely resemble sinus headache.
+Many primary headaches, particularly migraine or cluster headaches, may closely resemble sinus headache.
 Migraine and sinus headaches may even coexist in many cases.
-Sinus headaches are usually more generalized than migraines, but it is often difficult to tell them apart, particularly if headache is the only symptom of sinusitis.
+Sinus headaches are usually more generalized than migraines.
+But it is often difficult to tell them apart, particularly if headache is the only symptom of sinusitis.

-Other Conditions.
-A number of other conditions can mimic sinusitis.
-They include:
+A number of other conditions can mimic sinusitis, including:

-Patients should see a doctor if they have sinusitis symptoms that do not clear up within a few days, are severe, or are accompanied by high fever or acute illness.
+See your health care provider if you have sinusitis symptoms that do not clear up within a few days, are severe, or are accompanied by high fever or sudden generalized illness.